logux/docs/guide/starting/project.md

 # Creating New Logux Project

 Logux is a flexible framework.
-You can build very different systems (even point-to-point).
+You can build very different systems with it (even point-to-point ones).

-The most popular use case if to have client-server application in monorepo with TypeScript.
+The most popular use case is a client-server application in a monorepo using TypeScript.

-We suggest creating monorepo with a structure like this:
+We suggest creating a monorepo with a structure like this:

 ```
 project/